Cassidy Lichtman: Early life

 At age nine, Lichtman was told she would likely never walk again due to a chronic pain disorder in her leg.
 She began to walk on her own and dealt with this pain throughout her entire athletic career.
+She was inspired to pursue a career in volleyball at the age of 9 when she saw the Francis Parker School varsity volleyball team win the state championship.
+When the team won the championship she stated, “Yeah, I want to do that.”

 Lichtman graduated from Francis Parker School in San Diego in 2007.